chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 chef-run 'winrm://my_user:c0mplexP@ssword#!@host:5986' directory /tmp/foo
 ```

-WinRM connections only support password authentication and does not read default information from the SSH configuration.
+WinRM connections only support password authentication and do not read default information from the SSH configuration.
 When using WinRM, specify all connection information on the command line.
-Only specify the connection port if be specified if the target machine uses a non-default port (default:5986).
+Only specify the connection port if the target machine uses a non-default port (default:5986).

-`chef-run` over winrm does not support certificate authentication.
+`chef-run` over WinRM does not support certificate authentication.
 It also does not support connecting over HTTPS.

 ## Specifying resource attributes and actions

 All [chef core resources](https://docs.chef.io/resource_reference.html)can be specified on the command line.
-The second argument to the `chef-run` command is the resource type and the third is the resource name (which is typically the default value of the primary attribute).
+Use the `chef-run` command first, followed by the resource type in the second place, and the resource name in the third place.
 For example:

 ```bash
 chef-run host1 group the_avengers